-Name/Identification of Problem/Conflict

-Overview of problem/conflict and timeline, including reference to the nature and timing of the thirdparty assistance

-Summary of how the problem or conflict was addressed using ECR, including details of how the principles for engagement in ECR were used (See Appendix A of the Policy Memo, attached)

-Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECR b.
+Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance Summary of how the problem or conflict was addressed using ECR, including details of how the principles for engagement in ECR were used (See Appendix A of the Policy Memo, attached) Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECR Reflections on the lessons learned from the use of ECR b.
 Section I of the ECR Policy identifies key governance challenges faced by departments/agencies while working to accomplish national environmental protection and management goals.
 Consider your departments'/agency's ECR case, and indicate if it represents an example of where ECR was or is being used to avoid or minimize the occurrence of the following: